99zardoz/github.io/SQLLAGFunction.md

  - offset is how many rows you want to go back e.g. 1
  - default is the value the function should return if no value is found e.g. 0

+When you use LAG or many of then window functions you must include an ORDER BY or PARTITION BY clause.
+This defines the boundary over which the function operates i.e the "window" for the window function.
+In this example, we just use ORDER BY Visit.Id to express that we want to apply our window to each visit id, which in this case is each row.
+For more information on this clause see Microsoft <a href="https://learn.microsoft.com/en-us/sql/t-sql/queries/select-over-clause-transact-sql?view=sql-server-ver16">here</a>

 ## Worked example of LAG usage

 In this example, we have a scenario where a Journey is made with a number of Visits, which are stored in the Visit table. <br>